 On September 18, 2020, the Company effected a 9.0058:1 reverse stock split of the Company's issued and outstanding common stock.
 Upon the effectiveness of the reverse stock split, (i) all shares of outstanding common stock were adjusted; (ii) the conversion prices of the convertible preferred stock were adjusted; (iii) the number of shares of common stock for which each outstanding option and warrant to purchase common stock is exercisable were adjusted; and (iv) the exercise price of each outstanding option and warrant to purchase common stock were adjusted.
 All of the outstanding common stock share numbers (including shares of common stock subject to the Company's options and as converted for the outstanding convertible preferred stock), share prices, exercise prices and per share amounts contained in the financial statements have been retroactively adjusted in the financial statements to reflect this reverse stock split for all periods presented.
-The par value per share and the authorized number of shares of common stock split.
+The par value per share and the authorized number of shares of common stock were not adjusted as a result of the reverse stock split.